umputun/tg-spam/README.md

 This option is disabled by default.
 If set to a positive number, the bot will check the message for the number of links.
 If the number of links is greater than `--meta.links-limit=, [$META_LINKS_LIMIT]` (default is -1), the message will be marked as spam.
 Setting the limit to -1 will effectively disable this check.

+**Links only check**

+This option is disabled by default.
+If set to `true`, the bot will check the message for the presence of any text.
+If the message contains links but no text, it will be marked as spam.

 **Image only check**

 This option is disabled by default.
 If set to `true`, the bot will check the message for the presence of any image.
 If the message contains images but no text, it will be marked as spam.